Women in space: Canada

+Canada has sent two women to space.

 Roberta Bondar was the first Canadian woman to fly in space, on the Space Shuttle Discovery in January 1992.

 The second Canadian woman astronaut is Julie Payette from Montreal.
 Payette was part of the crew of STS-96, on the Space Shuttle Discovery from May 27 to June 6, 1999.
 During the mission, the crew performed the first manual docking of the Shuttle to the International Space Station, and delivered four tons of logistics and supplies to the station.
 On Endeavour in 2009 for STS-127, Payette served as a mission specialist.
 Her main responsibility was to operate the Canadarm robotic arm from the space station.
 Payette was sworn in as the 29th Governor-General of Canada on October 2, 2017.

 In July 2017, Dr. Jennifer Sidey-Gibbons was selected by the Canadian Space Agency to receive astronaut training at Johnson Space Center.
 She completed the two-year Astronaut Candidate Training Program and obtained the official title of astronaut in January 2020.
+She has been assigned as the backup for Jeremy Hansen for Artemis II.

 Japan

+Japan's JAXA has sent two women to space.

 In 1985, Chiaki Mukai was selected as one of three Japanese Payload Specialist candidates for the First Material Processing Test (Spacelab-J) that flew aboard STS-47 in 1992.
 She also served as a back-up payload specialist for the Neurolab (STS-90) mission.
 Mukai has logged over 566 hours in space.
 She flew aboard STS-65 in 1994 and STS-95 in 1998.
 She is the first Japanese and Asian woman to fly in space, and the first Japanese citizen to fly twice.

 Naoko Yamazaki became the second Japanese woman to fly into space with her launch on April 5, 2010.
 Yamazaki entered space on the shuttle Discovery as part of mission STS-131.
 She returned to Earth on April 20, 2010.
 Yamazaki worked on ISS hardware development projects in the 1990s.
 She is an aerospace engineer and also holds a master's degree in that field.
 She was selected for astronaut training in 1999 and was certified by 2001.
 She was a mission specialist on her 2010 space shuttle flight, and spent 362 hours in space.
 Yamazaki worked on robotics and transitioned through the reorganization of Japanese spaceflight organization in 2003 when NASDA (National Space Development Agency) merged with ISAS (Institute of Space and Astronautical Science) and NAL (National Aerospace Laboratory of Japan).
 The new organization was called JAXA (Japan Aerospace Exploration Agency).